How to Achieve Good Indoor Air Quality for Your Workplace

-While everyone talks about outdoors air pollution, very little attention is paid to the quality of air indoors.
-The quality of indoor air matters quite a lot, since we spend most of our day inside and have to breathe this air.
+While everyone talks about outdoor air pollution, very little attention is paid to the quality of air indoors.
+The quality of indoor air matters quite a lot since we spend most of our day inside and have to breathe this air.
 Be it our home, workplace or any other building, the quality of the air goes a long way in determining our overall health as well as comfort level.

-Indoor air quality in the workplace is extremely important, because it affects a lot of people and for a long duration of time.
-Also, health, comfort and employee productivity all depend to a large part on the environment and air quality.
+Indoor air quality in the workplace is extremely important because it affects a lot of people and for a long duration of time.
+Also, health, comfort, and employee productivity all depend to a large part on the environment and air quality.

 What Determines Indoor Air Quality (IAQ)?

 IAQ is dependent on a lot of factors, as any indoor air quality specialist would tell you.
-Ventilation, temperature and humidity are all important.
+Ventilation, temperature, and humidity are all important.
 Other factors which affect IAQ are the placement of air ducts, machines which release harmful radiations or emissions and general housekeeping and cleaning practices.
 Different gases have to be taken into account, the most important of which are oxygen, carbon monoxide and carbon dioxide.

 How Can You Improve IAQ In The Workplace?

 There are many steps which can be taken to ensure good air quality in the workplace.

 No one should be allowed to smoke indoors, as it creates smoke and toxins which are very harmful to health.
 There should be a specific smoking area designated for smokers and it should be outside the building.

 This is perhaps the most important method through which you can improve IAQ.
 Fresh air is essential to flush out carbon dioxide and other contaminants present indoors, as well as to maintain a clean, comfortable environment.

 HVAC not only maintains proper temperature, but it also delivers fresh, clean air to the occupants of the building, thus controlling oxygen levels.
 A failure of this system can lead to poor IAQ.